 Adding these social touches makes your follow-up emails and calls feel less cold.
 You’re no longer a stranger but a familiar name.
 You can build these steps directly into your outreach sequences so you never forget to make that connection.
 It’s about creating a well-rounded presence that feels more like a relationship and less like a transaction.

-Phone Calls: The Human Connection
+Phone Calls: Making a Human Connection

 A phone call cuts through the digital noise.
 It’s your chance to have a real-time conversation and make a direct, human connection.
 Calls are most effective when they aren't completely cold.
 A great strategy is to call a day or two after sending an email.
 You can open the conversation by saying, "I'm calling about the email I sent yesterday regarding..."